 Digitization is being used to innovate in all areas at Leighton Asia, including safety, Tizzani says.
-For example, a safety solution from Nexplore, the wider group's internal software innovation company, has been trialed at a Leighton Asia McKinsey analysts found front-runners in artificial intelligence (AI) adoption could double their cash flow (economic benefit captured minus associated investment and transition costs) by 2030, with a 122% cumulative change.
+For example, a safety solution from Nexplore, the wider group's internal software innovation company, has been trialed at a Leighton Asia construction site.
+An AI-powered proximity detection camera system monitors exclusion zones (no-go areas around highrisk activities) and raises an alarm if, for example, an operator or worker enters an exclusion zone established to protect them from moving equipment.

+McKinsey analysts found front-runners in artificial intelligence (AI) adoption could double their cash flow (economic benefit captured minus associated investment and transition costs) by 2030, with a 122% cumulative change.

-"Notes from the AI frontier: Modeling the impact of AI on the world economy," McKinsey & Co., September 2018 "The application of AI and machine learning can allow us to capture nuances in the data [that] allow us to rapidly draw new insights," says Jo Vertigan, head of digital for the Anglian Water @ One Alliance.
+"Notes from the AI frontier: Modeling the impact of AI on the world economy," McKinsey & Co., September 2018